mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 ## Removing a package

-If you are keeping a full copy of the remote repo locally you can simply remove the package and push the changes with the `--delete-removed` flag.
+If you are keeping a full copy of the remote repository locally you can simply remove the package and push the changes with the `--delete-removed` flag.

 ```bash